natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 ssh root@10.0.0.10
 ```

-Create three more nodes.
+Create three more nodes, making sure to use the correct TAP interface name and MAC address.
 Once all four are up and running we can finally install Kubernetes!

 ## Installing Kubernetes

-Just like Linux, there are many different distributions of Kubernetes each with their own installation method.
+Just like Linux, there are many different distributions of Kubernetes, each with their own installation method.
 For this tutorial we'll be using [k0s](https://k0sproject.io/).
 It installs itself as a single, statically linked binary running as a systemd service.

 There are other single-binary Kubernetes distributions we could choose. [k3s](https://k3s.io/) is a popular choice that focuses on ease of use and low-resource environments, while k0s focuses on minimalism and a more pure, upstream Kubernetes experience.